saimsajidirl/How-to-Install-Redis-on-Windows/README.md

        wsl --install Ubuntu

-## Step 4: Install Redis in WSL
+## Step 4: Run Ubuntu and Create an Account

-Once Ubuntu is installed, open the terminal by typing ubuntu in Command Prompt and then run these commands:
+Once Ubuntu is installed, open the terminal and then run this command:

+    wsl

+This command will launch Ubuntu, prompting you to create a UNIX user account.
+Once the account is set up, Ubuntu will start running in the terminal.

+## Step 5: Install Redis in WSL

+After creating your UNIX account, run the following commands one by one:

     sudo apt update

     sudo apt install redis-server

-## Step 5: Start Redis Server
+## Step 6: Start Redis Server

 Start Redis with the following command:

     sudo service redis-server start

-## Step 6: Verify Redis Installation
+## Step 7: Verify Redis Installation

 Test if Redis is running by connecting to it: